yinyin/go-literal-code-gen/README.md

 * `strip-spaces` - Remove prefix and suffix spaces.
 * `preserve-new-line` - Generate new line character for all lines.
 * `tail-new-line` - Generate tail new line character.
+* `disable-language-filter` - Do not run language specific processing.

 ## Language Options